Oxenhope: History

-Culture
+Culture and Sport

-The village hosts a number of annual events including a village show, a beer festival (organised by Keighley and Worth Valley Railway) and a music festival at a village pub.
+The village hosts a number of annual events including a show, a beer festival (organised by Keighley and Worth Valley Railway) and a music festival at a pub.

 Each summer the village holds an annual Straw Race.
 The race was inaugurated in 1976 and since then has raised £300,000 for charity from its participants via sponsorship.
 Competitors are required to carry a 20 kg bale of straw 2+1/2 mi between five public houses in the Oxenhope area (including the Waggon and Horses, The Bay Horse and The Lamb) and drink a beer in each pub.
 The last stretch to the Dog & Gun Pub is 1+1/2 mi uphill, past Leeming Reservoir.
 Many of the competitors wear fancy dress.

 On 6 July 2014, Stage 2 of the 2014 Tour de France from York to Sheffield, passed through the village.
-The subsequent Tour de Yorkshire cycling event has also passed through the village in 2015, 2017 and 2018.
+The subsequent Tour de Yorkshire cycling event also passed through the village in 2015, 2017 and 2018.

+Oxenhope is represented in Association Football by Oxenhope Recreation AFC, which fields multiple teams, with the men’s first team competing in the West Yorkshire Football League.
+Home matches are played at the Recreation Ground on Bridge Road.
+In cricket, Oxenhope Cricket Club competes in the Halifax Cricket League.